prncc/obsidian-repeat-plugin/README.md

 * [msipos/mind-palace: Mind palace: mnemonic note taking system.](https://github.com/msipos/mind-palace)

+## More Tools

+* The `add_repeat_to_notes.py` script from https://github.com/prncc/obsidian-scripts allows you to interactively add the `repeat` field to your existing vault.

 ## Development

 Pull Requests are welcome.
 If you intend to make a significant change, please create an issue to discuss it first.